dgroomes/tada/tada-over-engineered/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* IN PROGRESS Implement actual "UI instructions" from the gRPC server to the test-client.
-E.g. "create a text box"
+* DONE Implement actual "UI instructions" from the gRPC server to the test-client.
+E.g. "update a text box"
+* Create a countdown clock via UI instructions